-The members of our nominating and corporate governance committee are Mr. Paull, Mr. Koven and Mr. Shah.
+The members of our nominating and corporate governance committee are Mr. Paull, Mr. Myers, and Mr. Koven.
 Mr. Paull is the chair of the nominating and corporate governance committee.
+On October 15, 2021, the nominating and corporate governance committee was reconstituted.
+Prior to the reconstitution of our nominating and corporate governance committee, the members of our nominating and corporate governance committee were Mr. Paull, Mr. Koven and Mr. Shah, and Mr. Paull served as the chair of the nominating and corporate governance committee.
 Our nominating and corporate governance committee's responsibilities include:

-- recommending to our board of directors the persons to be nominated for election as directors and to each of our board's committees; - reviewing and making recommendations to our board with respect to our board leadership structure; - reviewing and making recommendations to our board with respect to management succession planning; - developing and recommending to our board of directors corporate governance principles; and - overseeing a periodic evaluation of our board of directors.
+- recommending to our board of directors the persons to be nominated for election as directors and to each of our board's committees: - reviewing and making recommendations to our board with respect to our board leadership structure; - reviewing and making recommendations to our board with respect to management succession planning; - developing and recommending to our board of directors corporate governance principles; and - overseeing a periodic evaluation of our board of directors.

 We believe that the composition of our nominating and corporate governance committee meets the requirements for independence under current Nasdaq and SEC rules and regulations.
-The nominating and corporate governance committee held three meetings during fiscal 2020.
+The nominating and corporate governance committee held five meetings during fiscal 2021.